Juanpi257/SECRET-MESSAGES-WITH-A-BOOK-CIPHER/README.md

 encryption technique that requires a key that is at least the same size as the message being sent.
 Both the sender and receiver have a copy of the pad, and after one use, the top sheet is ripped off and discarded.

+# Book:
+REAL-WORLD PYTHON
+A Hacker’s Guide to
+Solving Problems with Code
+# Autor:
+Lee Vaughan